StadGent/fractal_styleguide_gent-base/components/31-molecules/checkboxes/README.md

 ## When not to use this component

 Do not use the checkboxes component when you need to help users select one or more options from a long list of options.
-In this cases, use <a href="{{path './checkboxes-with-filter.html'}}">checkboxes with filter component</a> instead.
+In this case, use <a href="{{path './checkboxes-with-filter.html'}}">checkboxes with filter component</a> instead.

 Do not use the checkboxes component when users should only be able to select one option and no more.
 In this case, use the <a href="{{path './radios.html'}}">radios component</a> instead.